cognozen/cognozen/README.md

-# CognoZen AI – Transforming Growth Through Technology & Human Insight
+# CognoZen AI – Transforming Learning & Growth Through Technology & Human Insight
 At CognoZen AI, we empower minds and transform futures by unlocking individual potential through a deep understanding of cognitive and emotional landscapes.
 Our holistic approach bridges gaps in traditional systems, fostering boundless growth and equitable opportunities for everyone.
 By integrating advanced machine learning, AI-driven personalization, and deep human insights, we deliver hyper-personalized learning experiences that adapt dynamically to empower individuals, educational institutions, and communities.
 CognoZen AI transforms learning and personal growth, fostering resilience, lifelong development, and a brighter, more inclusive future for humanity.

 ## Why CognoZen AI?